Odontaspis

+Fossil tooth of Odontaspis acutissima from the lower Burdigalian of Hérault, France.
+Max Rouger Collection.

 Odontaspis (from ὀδούς odoús 'tooth') and ἀσπίς aspís 'shield') is a genus of sand shark with two extant species.

 Description

 The prominent cusps of one Odontaspis species (O. ferox).

 Bigeye sand tigers can reach a length of about 3.6 m and smalltooth sand tigers of about 4.1 m.

 They are large-bodied sharks with long, conical snouts, broad-based dorsal and anal fins, and an asymmetrical caudal fin with a strong lower lobe.

 Their teeth are large, with prominent narrow cusps.

 They are distinguished from the similar genus Carcharias by the absence of crushing posterior teeth.

 These bottom dwelling, deepwater sharks can be found in temperate and tropical waters of all the oceans.